nscon-gmbh/aci_spine_portchecker/README.md

 ## Known issues

-some json format issus when login or data gathering fails.
-It will be fixed in the future
+Some json format issus when login or data gathering fails will be fixed in the future.

 ## Getting help